nprapps/dailygraphics-next/readme.rst

 * JS - transpiled with Babel to support `newer JS features <https://babeljs.io/docs/en/learn>`_ and bundled with Browserify.
 You can ``require()`` NPM modules into your scripts--they'll be loaded first from the graphic subfolder, if there's a ``node_modules`` there, and then from any modules installed in the graphics repo itself.
 Generally, you should use a local ``node_modules`` only in cases where your graphic requires a different library version from other graphics.
 * CSS - compiled from LESS files, based on filename (loading ``graphics.css`` will compile and load ``graphics.less`` from disk).

+Errors detected during JS or LESS compilation will be routed to the dev tools console for easy debugging if your browser supports WebSockets.

 Each graphic should also have a ``manifest.json`` file in its folder, which is used to store configuration data for Sheets and deployment.
 The "sheets" key in that file tells the server which Google Sheet to use for loading labels and data.

 Template creation